YunYunFan Garage Kit Guide

 Sandpaper 400, 600 and 1200 grit - a whole pack of 5 sheets should last you 3-4 kits or more.
 Alternatively, get sanding sponge.

-Needle Files (round + flat ) - Most frequently used sanding tool, get the best ones you can get: e.g. Grobet Cut # 4.
-I got mine used off ebay, should be $11 new for each. clean the files with brass brush.
+Needle Files (round + flat ) - Most frequently used sanding tool, get the best ones you can get, mr.hobby is fine. e.g. I have a Grobet #4 used off ebay a long time ago, should be $11 new for each. clean the files with brass brush.
 Also get a cheap rough needle file sets for removing the bulk of tabs.

-Tweezers - get a good pair, don't need to go overboard like me with Dumont no 3 or Peer Vigor Brass Non-Magnetic AM Pattern Tweezers.
+Tweezers - get a good pair, there is a huge difference between a cheap and expensive pair of tweezers. don't need to go overboard like me with Dumont no 3 or Peer Vigor Brass Non-Magnetic AM Pattern Tweezers.

 Optional sanding tools

-dremel - good to have for those big tabs that you're too lazy to file
+Dremel -Good to have for those big tabs that you're too lazy to file, but often too powerful.

 Putty

-Tamiya basic putty - quick and easy to use for filling small holes.
+Tamiya basic putty white - quick and easy to use for filling small holes.

 Cyanon (white superglue)- OPTIONAL - hard to find outside of japan, good alternative to basic putty